iynere/InvisibleTabsSpacesSwitcher/readme.md

 Until it's in Package Control, you have to install it manually.

-Download the project, expand the .zip, and put the folder in Sublime Text's Packages folder.
+Clone the project into Sublime Text's Packages folder (or download it as a .zip, decompress it, and move it there yourself).
 On a Mac and with Sublime Text 3, this folder is in **~/Library/Application Support/Sublime Text 3**.

-Invisible Tabs Spaces Switcher won't do anything until you configure it.
+Invisible Tabs Spaces Switcher won't do anything unless you configure it.

 ## Configuration